ricardolopestomaz/ricardolopestomaz/README.md

 ### Hi there 👋
 ## I'm Ricardo Lopes
-- I live in 🇧🇷, Tocantins 😎🔥
+- I live in Brazil🇧🇷, Tocantins☀️
 - Computer Technician at the Federal Institute of Education, Science and Technology of Tocantins 🇧🇷💻

 ## Connect with me: